 Common Questions About Daily Devotion

-Use a simple structure, set a consistent time, and return even after missed days.
+Daily devotion consistency is built by using a structured process, setting a consistent time, and returning even after missed days.

 Yes.
-A daily devotional journal provides structure, making it easier to stay consistent.
+A prayer journal provides structure, making it easier to stay focused and consistent in your Bible study.

 Why Most People Lose Momentum